top of page

 Electric cube

-As a researcher in primary school science class, you will investigate and learn about electricity.
+As a researcher in primary school science class, students will investigate and learn about electricity.

 The electric cube is the perfect combination of fun and knowledge to convey in a clear, safe and child-friendly way how exciting physics can be.